Cyclone Idai: Thank you for your donations

 “On the day of the cyclone, the winds started blowing in the afternoon, but we soon saw that there was a real threat,” said Anita.
 “We were hiding in our house when the roof ripped off.
 We ran to a mud outbuilding to take shelter.
 We stood upright all night with our hands over our heads.”

-The family have now received tokens that will help them to access tarpaulins and emergency food aid.
+The family received tokens which could be exchanged for tarpaulins and emergency food aid.

 What is the Church in the affected countries saying?

-Bishops from Mozambique, Malawi, Zimbabwe and across Africa are calling for prayers and humanitarian aid following the deadly floods caused by Cyclone Idai.
+Bishops from Mozambique, Malawi, Zimbabwe and across Africa called for prayers and humanitarian aid following the deadly floods caused by Cyclone Idai.

 In a statement, Bishop Charles Kasonde of Solwezi, Chairman of the Association of Episcopal Conferences in Eastern Africa, called for people to “respond to the cry for humanitarian assistance in whichever way possible”.

-He explained that the need for humanitarian aid is urgent, as everyone affected is in need of food, clean water, and shelter, with some temporary shelters already at capacity.
+He explained that the need for humanitarian aid was urgent.
+Thousands of people needed the most basic requirements for life - food, clean water and shelter.
+Some temporary shelters were already at capacity.

 “I pray for encouragement to all those involved in rescue operations and humanitarian assistance that they may not tire of supporting their brothers and sisters who need them most during this difficult time,” said Kasonde.